 The Transportation Committee seeks to reduce greenhouse gases and pollution originating from the transportation sector in a way that reflects principles of environmental justice.
 To us, that means protected or buffered bike lanes, a robust public transit system, increased access to electric vehicles (especially in communities of color, and especially for sharing), carpooling, telecommuting, and reduced emissions from commercial vehicles.
-With wildfires raging and extreme heat sweeping the city, the need to act quickly and decisively on this issues could not be more clear.
+With wildfires raging and extreme heat sweeping the city, the need to act quickly and decisively on these issues could not be more clear.

 If you support any of the motions below, consider submitting community impact statements (CISs) about them.
 If you have questions about the process, email me!

 Happy New Year!

 We are seeking sites, especially in low-income areas, for low cost or even free electric vehicle chargers and shared electric vehicles.

 We are also promoting Parking Cash-Out, a law that requires 3% of employers—those who subsidize employees' parking and who have unbundled parking in office buildings they don't own—to pay employees who give up parking spaces.
 Learn more at ncsa.la/parking_cash_out.

 Please share the video I made on your local NC's social media!